 As project lead for ACU’s mobility initiative, Rankin was named Campus Technology magazine’s Innovator of the Year for mobile learning in 2008.
 In 2009, he was named an Apple Distinguished Educator and in 2010, he began a three-year tenure on the US Board for Apple’s Distinguished Educators program.
 Interviews with Rankin have appeared in Wired, The Guardian, The Times of London, Businessweek, The New York Times and The Chronicle for Higher Education and at online sites including InsideHigherEd, Ars Technica, and Open Culture.
 Rankin has spoken at TEDxDubai and was a featured presenter at Bett 2018.
 He has also been featured in stories on US National Public Radio, the BBC, the CBC, Vísir (Iceland), SF Zwei (Switzerland), and NBC Nightly News.
 He has received numerous awards for educational leadership and teaching and has presented on educational technologies and emerging pedagogies in more than 30 countries.

 Rankin holds BAs in English and French from Harding University, an MA in English Literature from the University of California, Riverside, and a PhD in English Literature with an emphasis in Medieval Literature from the University of Minnesota.
 His professional interests include the history of pedagogy and educational technologies; technology-enhanced learning and learning-space design; literacies and the construction of informational and cultural access; and the history and future of the book.

-Bea Leiderman is a former instructional technology coach at Goochland County Public Schools, in Goochland, Virginia, where she helped middle and high school teachers use technology to design effective learning environments and opportunities.
+Bea Leiderman is an instructional technology coach and teacher at an independent school in Virginia, where she helps middle and high school teachers and students use technology to explore the world through games, media, and coding.